jiezzing/income-expense-react/README.md

     - copy and add/replace the MONGO_URI connection string value in config.env file

 ## Branches
-- no-dabase (this branch has no database)
+- no-dabase (not connected to any database)
-- mern (this branch has mongodb database connection)
+- mern (connected to mongodb database)

 ## git checkout no-database
 Features: